WarrenZhu050413/arxiv-to-GDrive/README.md

 - Enable the Google Drive API at https://console.developers.google.com/apis.
 - Create credentials (OAuth 2.0 client ID).
   ![Google Cloud credentials](https://imgur.com/xqVtmCM.png)
-- Set your Clident ID obtained from the credential into `manifest.json`.
+- Set your Client ID obtained from the credential into `manifest.json`.
+- Add your own email as a Test user to the GDrive App that the credentials links to.
 - Allow notifications.
   - On PC
     ![PC setting](https://imgur.com/gDlX2JV.png)